 Yes, especially if your content gets early engagement.
 Resonant hashtags give Instagram a better idea of where to place your post.

-13. Should I insert hashtags in my Instagram Stories too?
+13. Should I insert hashtags in my Instagram Stories, too?

 Definitely.
 You can use up to 10 hashtags in Stories.
 Use smaller, relevant ones to avoid clutter but still show up in searches.
+Find Instagram hashtags trending for this strategy.